jingliangc/jingliangc.github.io/content/authors/admin/_index.md

 ## About Me

+I am currently a postdoctoral scholar in the Department of Computer Science at Stanford University, affiliated with the [Stanford Robotics Center](https://src.stanford.edu/) and the [Stanford Center on Longevity](https://longevity.stanford.edu/).
+I am fortunate to be supported by the [New Map of Life Fellowship program](https://longevity.stanford.edu/new-map-of-life-fellows-program/).
+I work with Steve Cousins and Oussama Khatib on research focused on companion robots, with an emphasis on robot navigation, scene understanding, and human behavior perception and recognition.

-I am a Ph.D. student at the University of Maryland, College Park, working in the [GAMMA lab](https://gamma.umd.edu/) under the guidance of [Dr. Dinesh Manocha](https://www.cs.umd.edu/people/dmanocha).
-My research focuses on robotics, particularly in navigation and perception.
+Before joining Stanford, I earned my Ph.D. in Computer Science from the University of Maryland, College Park, where I worked in the [GAMMA Lab](https://gamma.umd.edu/) advised by [Dr. Dinesh Manocha](https://www.cs.umd.edu/people/dmanocha).
+My doctoral research focused on robot navigation and perception, spanning both indoor and outdoor environments.